backtrace-labs/backtrace-unity/README.md

 `${Application.persistentDataPath}/backtrace/database` to dynamically look up a known directory structure to use.
 NOTE: Backtrace database will remove all existing files in the database directory upion first initialization.
 - Create database directory toggle: If toggled, the library will create the offline database directory if the provided path doesn't exists,
 - Client-side deduplication: Backtrace-unity plugin allows you to combine the same reports.
 By using deduplication rules, you can tell backtrace-unity plugin how we should merge reports.
+- Capture native crashes: This option will appear for games being deployed to Android and will allow Backtrace to capture and symbolicate native stack traces from crashes impacting the Unity Engine or any Unity Engine Plugin.
 - Minidump type: Type of minidump that will be attached to Backtrace report in the report generated on Windows machine.
 - Attach Unity Player.log: Add Unity player log file to Backtrace report.
 NOTE: This feature is available only on desktop - Windows/MacOS/Linux.
 - Attach screenshot: Generate and attach screenshot of frame as exception occurs.